-The gorgeous colonial city of Cartagena is almost always sunny and (very) hot.
+The big appeal of this itinerary is the gorgeous colonial city of Cartagena, which is almost always sunny and (very) hot.
 It’s become a mainstream vacation destination with high-quality accommodations, high safety levels, and a plethora of tourist-friendly shops and cafes.
 If you’re looking for a safe family or couples holiday spot in Colombia, this is it.
 (Just expect it to be a bit of a ‘tourist wonderland’ and not like the rest of Colombia.)

 Cartagena is a great starting point, but I think the best parts in the north are around Santa Marta.
 Minca is the spot for eco jungle retreats and birdwatching trips, while Tayrona National Park has some of Colombia’s most photogenic wild beaches.

 I’ve been to colonial old cities all over Latin America and Cartagena is surely the most beautiful.
 You’ll be stunned by how nicely it’s kept as well, with roses hanging from brightly colored balconies and dazzling street art enlivening the walls in the trendy neighborhood of Getsemani.